asahala/BabyLemmatizer/README.md

 * If user forgets = between parameter and argument in command line use, things go wrong

 # Todo before official release
-* --lemmatize
+* --lemmatize to work with conlluplus
 * conf score-wise evaluation
-* lemmatization cycle
+* lemmatization --cycle as automatic as possible
 * model versioning
 * global __version__ and logger
+* adjustable context window
+* normalize function for conlluplus
+* data splitter for conlluplus